 Assurance engagements involve the auditors' objective assessment of evidence to provide an independent opinion or conclusions regarding internal controls and compliance with a process, system, or other subject matter.
 Types of assurance engagements include Operations and Financial Audits, IT/Cybersecurity Audits, and Compliance Audits.
 These engagements are reported to the client/stakeholders, the President and the Board of Trustees.

 Advisory Service engagements are usually requested by management.
 The scope and objectives of advisory engagements are typically identified by the client.
 Results of advisory engagements are generally shared with the client only.
-However, if a high-risk finding is identified during the course of the engagement, the CAO must determine if the finding is material enough to report to other university stakeholders, the President and the Board of Trustees.
+However, if a high-risk finding is identified during the engagement, the CAO must determine if the finding is material enough to report to other university stakeholders, the President, and/or the Board of Trustees.

 Internal Audit will be responsible for appropriate follow-up on engagement findings and recommendations.
-All significant findings will remain in an open issues file until cleared.
+All significant findings will remain in an open status until cleared.

 IU Internal Audit will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
 The program will include an evaluation of the internal audit activity's conformance with the Definition of Internal Auditing and the Standards and an evaluation of whether internal auditors apply the Code of Ethics.
 The program also assesses the efficiency and effectiveness of the internal audit activity and identifies opportunities for improvement.

-The CAO will communicate to senior management and the Board on the quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years.
+The CAO will communicate to the Vice President & General Counsel and the Board on the quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years.

 How we develop the university’s audit plan